Fall-2021-Stat-340/FinalProject/ProgressReport2.md

 ## Data Set & Statistical Questions
-> A description of your data set and a summary of your statistical question(s) of interest (you may copy-paste this from your proposal, if you wish).
 This dataset is a comprehensive collection of indicators of economic development for every country that is collected by the World bank.
 We think this dataset is good because it is a rich dataset so there would be plenty of interesting patterns to find.
 Also, the conclusions will be grounded in measures of economic development (i.e. "Adolescent fertility rate negatively correlates with GDP").
 Since the dataset is so thorough, we can find both simple and complex patterns (using a wide range of techniques).
 The specific statistical questions that we are aiming to explore and answer throughout our research are as follows:

 1. What indicators have the greatest impact on economic stability?